Search

 Proposed solutions and rearrangements

-Numerous technical solutions have been proposed to fluidize air circulation in the plenum to optimize to evacuate smoke, such as repositioning ducts, rearranging problematic masonry, optimizing the aerodynamics of existing volumes, or installing hoods to better guide the airflow to the outlet.
+Numerous technical solutions have been proposed to improve airflow in the plenum and optimize smoke evacuation, such as modifying the location of ducts, rearranging problematic masonry, optimizing the aerodynamics of the volumes present, or installing hoods to better guide the airflow towards the outlet.

 Evaluating the effectiveness of the new configuration